Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   ```
 ]

-#slide[
-  - In _some_ order - either the order we use them, or perhaps text then image because people are used to text?
-    - Show code to create embedding for _text_
-]

-#slide[
-  - Show code to convert embedding to string suitable for SQL query
-]

 // Encode the text to compute the feature vector and normalize it
 // This is _very similar_ to what we do for the images
 #slide[